-SAMPLE ASSIGNMENT.
+SAMPLE ASSIGNMENT

-- 1. Select the Drum Function button.
-To do this, press Kit then F2 (Drum). - 2.
+- 1. The easiest method to assign a sample to a pad is to press Edit, hit the pad, change "Category" to "Wave", and select your sample. - If you want to use multiple samples on a pad, select the Drum Function button.
+To do this, press Kit then F2 (Drum).
 Press the User Wave Function button (F3.) - 3.
 Press the Edit Function button.
 This will take you to the Sample Assignment screen.
 Press Cursor Up and Down to move the cursor to the sample parameter, press button UP/DOWN to move the cursor up and down to the Sample position (1-4). - 4.
 Press the Load Wave Function button and select the sample that you want to assign with the value dial and press the Load Function button.
 You will come back to the Sample assignment screen with the sample assigned to the sample position that you selected. - 5.
 You can modify the settings for Volume, Pan, Velocity cross switching and Pitch for up to 4 samples per Instrument. - 6.
 After setting these up Press the Save/Enter button to save your User program.
 It will now be a User Drum sound.